vesoft-inc/nebula-docs/docs-2.0/5.configurations-and-logs/2.log-management/logs.md

 ```

-If the log level is changed while Nebula Graph is running, it will be restored to the level set in the configuration file after restarting the service.
+If the log level is changed while NebulaGraph is running, it will be restored to the level set in the configuration file after restarting the service.
 To permanently modify it, see [Configuration files](../1.configurations/1.configurations.md).

 ## RocksDB logs